How to collaborate in Premiere Pro [2024 guide]

 Tool #2: Frame.io

-Frame.io is a fantastic platform that you can custom-fit to your workflow to allow you to share, annotate, and manage all of your media throughout a project.
+Frame.io is a fantastic platform you can custom-fit to your workflow and share, annotate, and manage all your media throughout a project.
+It’s also now owned by Adobe, so it plays nicely with both Premiere and After Effects.

 Pros: